 Laser-Assisted Hatching is performed by the scientists prior to the embryos being transferred back to the uterus.

-The method of Genetic Screening used in In Vitro Fertilisation (IVF) is Pre-implantation Genetic Diagnosis (PGD).
+The method of Genetic Screening used in In Vitro Fertilisation (IVF) is Pre-implantation Genetic Testing (PGT)

-PGD is generally used to detect anomalies in the number or structure of the chromosomes of embryos.
-PGD identifies affected embryos as they are developing in the laboratory prior to being transferred back to the patient’s uterus during the IVF cycle, in order to improve the chances of pregnancy.
+PGT is generally used to detect anomalies in the number or structure of the chromosomes of embryos.
+PGS identifies affected embryos as they are developing in the laboratory prior to being transferred back to the patient’s uterus during the IVF cycle, in order to improve the chances of pregnancy.
 If you would like further information please talk to your treating specialist.